Raf Simons, Burberry, JW Anderson to Show During London Fashion Week

 “It’s been a dream for a while to show in London — a city where fashion and creativity is omnipresent in the streets, and where I see exceptional people with a strong unique style,” said the Prada co-creative director.

-Burberry, now under new chief executive officer Jonathan Akeroyd, will return with a physical show format after showing digitally for two years due to the COVID-19 pandemic.
+Burberry, now under new chief executive officer Jonathan Akeroyd, will return to the official calendar with a physical show format after showing digitally for two years due to the COVID-19 pandemic.
+The brand staged its first physical show after the pandemic off schedule in March earlier this year.

 This season, big brands are showing at the beginning of LFW, which is set to drive the international fashion crowd to the city earlier than before.
 In previous seasons, international buyers and press usually would skip the first and last day of LFW to save budget.

-Raf Simons’ slot is 8 p.m. on the first day of LFW on September 16, while Burberry and JW Anderson are both showing on Saturday night on 6 p.m. and 8 p.m., respectively.
+Raf Simons’ slot is 8 p.m. on the first day of LFW on Sept.
+16, while Burberry and JW Anderson are both showing on Saturday night at 6 and 8 p.m., respectively.

 The full schedule will be released in mid-August and include specific information regarding the format of each activation.